|

 -

-Search and the Social Web and the Semantic Web (issued+pending, sold)
+Search and the Social Web and the Semantic Web (2000

-– with some objectives relating to the Social Web and structured application
+– with objectives relating to the Social Web and structured application

 of user feedback, browsing by object name, knowledge of task/domains, and